xsachax/seyka-studio_website/README.md

 Includes HTML, CSS, and JS files for the website.
 Includes XML sitemap.
-Also includes used animaations, fonts and images.
+Also includes used animations, fonts and images.